 ‘I would also like to reiterate what an excellent job the staff are doing in one to one sessions.
 They have great skill in pitching the language to the right level and creating situations in which the target language “naturally” occurs while also being fun and engaging.
 The good progress and development being seen is a reflection of the good practice in school’

 Parents are welcome to discuss their concerns about their child’s progress, development or welfare with the class teacher, Headteacher or SENCO.
-Mrs Alison Thompson is the federation Governor for SEN.
+Mrs Jill Smith is the federation Governor for SEN.